pyopenapi/pyswagger/docs/md/ref/client.md

-You also need **SwaggerClient(security=None)** to access API, this layer wraps the difference between those http libraries in python. where **security**(optional) is `SwaggerSecurity`, which helps to handle authorizations of each request.
+You also need **SwaggerClient(security=None)** to access API, this layer wraps the difference between those http libraries in python. where **security**(optional) is `Security`, which helps to handle authorizations of each request.

 ```python
 client.request(app.op['addPet'](body=dict(id=1, name='Tom')))
 ```
-To make a request, you need to create a pair of request/response from **SwaggerApp.op** by providing essential parameters.
+To make a request, you need to create a pair of request/response from **App.op** by providing essential parameters.
 Then passing the tuple of (request, response) to **SwaggerClient.request(req_and_resp, opt={})** likes the code segment above.
 Below is a reference mapping between python objects and Swagger primitives.
 Check this mapping when you need to construct a parameter set:
 - **dict** corresponds to _Model_
 - **list** corresponds to _Array_
 - **datetime.datetime**, timestamp(float or int), or ISO8601-string for _date-time_ and _date_